Jaffar Express

-Jaffar Express is a passenger train operated daily by Pakistan Railways between Quetta and Peshawar.
+Jaffar Express (جعفر ایکسپریس) is a passenger train operated daily by Pakistan Railways between Quetta and Peshawar.
 The trip takes approximately 34 hours, 10 minutes to cover a published distance of 1632 km, traveling along a stretch of the Rohri–Chaman Railway Line and Karachi–Peshawar Railway Line.

 History

 The Jaffar Express is named after Mir Jaffar Khan Jamali, who was a prominent Baloch tribal leader, active member of the Pakistan Movement, and a close friend of the Mohammad Ali Jinnah.
 He was the uncle of former Prime Minister Mir Zafarullah Khan Jamali.
 The train was inaugurated by the Prime Minister Mir Zafarullah Khan Jamali on 16 April 2003 with Chinese rakes.
 The original Jaffar Express ran between Quetta and Rawalpindi.
 In April 2017, the train was extended to Peshawar.

 2025 hijacking

 On 11 March 2025, the Jaffar Express passenger train traveling from Quetta to Peshawar in Pakistan was hijacked by the Balochistan Liberation Army, with over 440 people taken hostage.
 The BLA claims it killed more than 30 Pakistan Army personnel.
 On 12 March security forces rescued all passengers and security personnel by the Balochistan Liberation Army (BLA).
 The Pakistan Army confirmed the deaths of all 33 BLA militants, as well as 21 passengers, 4 soldiers and the train driver.

+In November 2025, the train was targeted again when unidentified attackers had planted an explosive device on the railway track in the Shaheed Abdul Aziz Bullo area on a route between Peshawar and Quetta.